 Higher cadence advocates may point to studies performed showing that study participants performed better on a subsequent post-cycle run than subjects who cycled at a low cadence.
 The truth is that there are conflicting studies that show better running success after cycling at various cadences.
 What matters is that you train yourself to run well after cycling at race-pace intensity by practicing adequately during training efforts.

-Cadence selection overall is not an either/or proposition.
-Your personal strengths, weaknesses, physiological makeup and comfort preference determine your optimal cadence.
+Bike cadence selection overall is not an either/or proposition.
+Your personal strengths, weaknesses, physiological makeup, and comfort preference determine your optimal cadence.
 And the terrain often dictates a necessary change in your RPMs.
 A rider who is training regularly at a variety of cadences will eventually find his or her optimal cadence for training and racing.

 You should train at various cadences to increase your comfort level and to improve your fitness.
 Over-gearing, or big gear work, can help you develop strength, and practicing pedaling with a higher cadence at a range of intensities can help improve pedaling efficiency.
 Form work such as one-legged pedaling drills and spin-ups can also help improve your pedal stroke.